gingerbeardman/gingerbeardman.github.io/_posts/2019-07-04-replacing-bitmap-graphics-in-a-playstation-game.md

 comments:

 ---
-> A version of this article was [originally posted on my Patreon](https://www.patreon.com/posts/28136581), 4th July 2019
+> A version of this article was [originally posted on my Patreon](https://www.patreon.com/posts/28136581)

 I found an old Hanafuda Koi-Koi game that I can no longer easily play due to… sigh… what they call progress?
 It’s called Koikoi Komachi and was released around 2005 for Mac OS X (initially for PPC, and later Intel).